millionart/MACHIN3tools_zh-Hans/Readme.md

 * MACHIN3tools appear in the special menu(W key) in Edit or Object mode
 * some tools have shortcuts, which can be changed or deactivated in the addon preferences
+* some tools have operator propertiers(F6 key by default) to customizae and adapt the behaviour to specific needs